← Back to Forge

 🕵️ Harvest Now, Decrypt Later

-Nobody knows for certain.
 NSA guidance (CNSA 2.0) plans for quantum capability by 2035.
-Some experts think sooner.
-The point is not the exact date.
-The point is that data recorded today may still matter when that day arrives.
+Data recorded today may still matter when that day arrives.

 🧮 Different Problems, Same Job

-The fix is simple in concept: use math problems that quantum computers also find hard.
-These new algorithms do the same jobs as the old ones.
-They just use different math underneath.
+The fix: use math that quantum computers also find hard.
+New algorithms do the same jobs as the old ones with different math underneath.

 🔓